 - A strong commitment to racial equity, dismantling white supremacy, and incorporating a structural power analysis into work.
 Must have knowledge and understanding of how power is manifested in matters of race, ethnicity, age, gender, sexual orientation, gender identity, gender expression, religion, ability and socio-economic circumstances.

-- Working knowledge of Fair Employment Practices laws under Title VII of the 1964 Civil Rights Act; State of FL Employment Laws and Federal statute regulations
+- Working knowledge of federal, state and local Fair Employment Practices laws and regulations

 - Ability to think strategically and conceptually with an open-minded approach to HR Solutions using an equity lens.